 According to our colleagues at NJ Audubon, the World Series of Birding is “… a game, a marathon, a challenge, and it’s a heck of a lot of fun!”
-It’s a twenty-four hour “bird-a-thon” during which teams of birders like our ‘Creepers crisscross the state looking to list as many bird species – and raise as much cash for conservation – as they can.
+It’s a twenty-four hour “bird-a-thon” during which teams of birders like the ‘Creepers crisscross the state looking to list as many bird species – and raise as much cash for conservation – as they can.

-The World Series of Birding was the brainchild of NJAS Vice President Pete Dunne and the late, great Roger Tory Peterson.
+The World Series of Birding was the brainchild of then-NJA Vice President Pete Dunne and the late, great Roger Tory Peterson.
 The first WSB began at midnight on May 19, 1984, when thirteen teams set out on what has since become North America’s premier birding event.
 In addition to finding birds and raising funds, the WSB is a great way to focus worldwide attention on the habitat needs of migrating birds – including those right here in Bergen and Hudson Counties.

 CLICK HERE to e-mail Capt.
 Hugh a Per-Species WSB Pledge.
 OR…